Image Credits - Pinterest

 Find a Creative Outlet

 Carry on with your dreams and passions or do something that will ease you down.
-Call a friend or maybe paint about your emotions on a canvas.
 Doing something creative actually gives you faucet to release pent up emotions.
 Jot down your emotions in a journal creatively, you can doodle away your emotions etc. Else you both can meet and binge watch your favourite romantic movie, play pool or have a romantic karaoke together.
 Dr Santosh says, It might be writing, painting, singing or dancing– anything that helps to distract the mind rather than worrying about the wedding.”

 Help Elders Deal With It Positively